SteveJustin1963/tec-memR/README.md

 # tec-memR
-tec1 and memristor crossbar matrix for NN AI etc
+tec1 and memristor crossbar matrix for NN, AI, etc